jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 The Battery Atlanta as been similarly unsuccessful at generating a positive return to cover its construction and operating costs.
 [My review](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=6159506) of Cobb County financial data shows that the stadium =operates an an annual deficit of -$15 million per year.

+### But Cobb County officials claim that the stadium is in fact generating enough tax revenue to pay for itself.
+Is this not accurate?

+It's unsurprising that the individuals who advocated on behalf of the project continue to insist that the substantial public investment has paid off.
+The accounting comparison that the County claims to show the stadium is a net fiscal positive only looks at Cobb's contribution through property taxes.
+This is inappropriate, because a majority of the government funding comes non-property tax sources.
+When the additional public contributions from special district, hotel, and car rental taxes are included, the net return is negative.

 **Related research:**
 - [This One Will Be Different, Chapter 9](https://doi.org/10.1093/9780197820247.003.0009) by J.C.
 Bradbury